xem/3DShomebrew/tutorial.md

 <br>As you may have guessed, it does the following things:
 - include 3ds.h (a library made to easily access 3DS's hardware with code).
 - initialize various things (services, applets, inputs, graphics...).
 Homebrews could not do much without those.
-- Start an infinite loop (each iteration represents a frame, so unless your program is very slow, this loop will do an iteration every ~1/60 seconds.
+- Start an infinite loop (each iteration represents a frame, and up to 60 frames are displayed per second.
 - In each iteration:
   - We wait for the screen to be ready.
   - We "read" which buttons are currently pressed.
 If START is pressed, we quit the infinite loop.
-  <br>(NB: pressing START is becoming the standard way to quit homebrews, but of course you can remove those lines to change this behavior),
+  <br>(NB: pressing START is becoming the standard way to quit homebrews, but of course you can change this behavior),
   - Swap and flush current framebuffers.
 - After the loop, we unload everything and ````return 0````, to get back to hbmenu.